juvpengele/laravel-react-forum/readme.md

 ### Client

-* Install the packages for laravel:
+* Move to the client directory:

          laravel-react-forum$ cd client

-* Install React dependencies (if you use npm, npm install):
+* Install client dependencies (if you use npm, npm install):

           laravel-react-forum/client$ yarn